-Whether you’re planning for a holiday potluck, big family brunch, or meal-prepping dinners for the week, you can’t go wrong with a solid collection of ham casserole recipes.
+Whether you’re planning for a holiday potluck, big family brunch, or meal-prepping dinners for the week, here’s a solid collection of ham casserole recipes.

 Ham is one of those super unique meats that covers a pretty wide range of flavor notes and textures – sweet, salty, savory, sometimes even spicy, chewy yet tender, and juicy yet dry.